cgoldberg/githubtakeout/README.md

 # githubtakeout

-## Archive your public Git repos and Gists from GitHub
+## Archive public Git repos and Gists from GitHub

 ---